 “I’ve invested a lot of sweat equity into this program and, to now see it from a different point of view, motivates me even more to contribute as a coach,” says Rossman.
 “Being so fresh from my playing days, I want to be that seamless bridge from players to coaches.
 I’m learning quick and want to continue to do so.”

 “Blake is a real asset,” says Bisio.
 “He maximized his abilities as a player and, often, those are the people who become good coaches.
-His knack for player movement and anticipation has been crucial for our forwards who are just learning to feel the game out at this level.”
+His knack for player movement and anticipation has been crucial for our forwards who are just learning to feel the game out at this level.
+His growth as a coach this year was evident and widely felt throughout our program.

 Blake has also coached AAU for the Humboldt Wild AAU program, directed by Corsairs lead assistant Justin Claus.